ObolNetwork/obol-docs/docs/adv/troubleshooting/errors.md

 `Error response from daemon: error looking up logging plugin loki: plugin "loki" not found`.

-Then it probably means that the Loki docker driver isn`t installed.
+Then it probably means that the Loki docker driver isn't installed.
 In that case, run the following command to install loki:

 `docker plugin install grafana/loki-docker-driver:latest --alias loki --grant-all-permissions`.